research-software-directory/research-software-directory/README.md

 can get the latest security patches, and the Research Software Directory software itself can be updated to include the latest features.

-The steps differentiate between the old and the new instance of the Research Software Directory.
-For the steps below, the old instance has IP ``35.156.38.208``, the new one has IP ``XX.XXX.XX.XXX``.
+The steps below differentiate between the old and the new instance of the Research Software Directory; the old instance has IP ``35.156.38.208``, the new one has IP ``3.122.233.225``.
 Your IP addresses will likely be different.

 1. (new) Make a new Amazon instance by following the notes above.
+Some things to think about:
+    - Reuse the existing security group.
-Reuse the existing security group.
-Verify that your current IP is within the authorized IP range.
+    - Reuse the existing key pair.
+    - Verify that your current IP is within the authorized IP range.
 1. (old) Download the ``rsd-secrets.env`` file.

     ```